jeubanks/sck/README.md

 - Works on both desktop and mobile
 - Checkout integration is easy with just the addition of a snippet and a template
 - Makes use of Checkout's vast array of features and functionality
-- Supports alternative payment methods, such as Bitcoin and AliPay, in addition to most major credit/debit cards (if your Stripe account supports it)
 - Supports Stripe's [email receipts](https://support.stripe.com/questions/email-receipts) feature, so customers will receive an email confirmation of their purchase
 - All billing and email information is passed to Stripe when creating the charge
 - Option to collect shipping address information, which is then passed as metadata to Stripe and viewable within your Stripe dashboard